 This is going to be hideously tedious if I have to go through life pausing time whenever I do something contested.
-I hated it when video game RPGs started switching from turn-based to real-time.
+I hated it when video game RPGs started switching from turnbased to real-time.
 I couldn't play them anymore unless I enlisted the help of someone 20 years younger.
 Actually having to live a turn-based life is absurd and I now see the impracticality of it.

 Robin chucked the dice into the alley.
-They tumbled to a halt in a puddle of what was hopefully only leftover rainwater, not bodily excretions.
+They tumbled to a halt in a puddle of what was hopefully leftover rainwater, not bodily excretions.
 They were too far away for him to read but glowing numbers appeared in the air above them in a perfectly legible font size:

-RESULTS: ESN d6 = 5 d10 = 4
+RESULTS: ESN d6 = 5 d10 = 4 d10 = 1 d8 = 3 Time remained inert so he glanced at the instruction sheet.

-$$d10 = 1$$ $$d8 = 3$$

-Time remained inert so he opened up the rules book: